ZKing20/Apple-Sales/README.md

 ## How to Run
 1. **Clone the Repository**
 2. **Run ```pip install -r requirements.txt```**
-3. **Navigate to the eda_visualizations.py file in the Notebooks folder, and run any cell** (just make sure to run the imports cell before any others every time you start an enviornment.)
+3. **Navigate to the eda_visualizations.py file in the Notebooks folder, and run any cell** (just make sure to run the imports cell before any others every time you start an environment.)

 All of the data was gathered on Kaggle at https://www.kaggle.com/datasets/amangarg08/apple-retail-sales-dataset.
 It does NOT represent real Apple Sales data.